Brandi’s Martial Arts Bio

 I don’t think there is anything remarkable about my life story but I do think there are signs of some kind of predestination or affinity if you’re willing to entertain that possibility; in Daoism we call it yuan fen 缘分.

 The plan was to take a 4 month kung fu vacation of sorts.
 It was an attempt to live out the fantasy of “travel to the mystic orient” and learn the secret kung fu skills, just like the plot in a cheesy movie.
-When we arrived at the school, we joined the “free” class, a class for foreigners coming and going at random times, staying for whatever length of time.
+When we arrived at the school, we joined the “free” class, a class for foreigners staying for whatever length of time.
 At that time, the school was buzzing with the news of something coming up; Master Yuan was going to run a class the following year for foreign students to go through 3-5 years of training in the traditional manner, learning the entire Wudang curriculum.
 We gave it a lot of thought and decided to go home, borrow and save up as much as we could and enroll in that class.
 Call it coincidence, good timing, or destiny, we were on the path now.

 Getting through those 5 years was a tremendous struggle.
 Training at the Wudang Traditional Kung Fu Academy was very different from what I was used to.
 We trained all day 6 days/week, while trying to learn the language and adapt to a different level of comfort.
 I kept a journal during that time http://easternshruggery.blogspot.com/ You can read all about my experience there but here is a random quote that I found while scrolling through it: